 Unfortunately that wasn’t the only security concern in iOS 15.
 A security flaw has been identified that affects both iOS 14 and iOS 15 and can “poses a serious risk to users” according to the security researcher who discovered the vulnerability.

-Trevor Spiniolas claims that the bug can be exploited through the HomeKit API and used to change HomeKit device names.
+Trevor Spiniolas claimed that this bug could be exploited through the HomeKit API and used to change HomeKit device names.
 The new name is then backed up to iCloud and, if the user’s Home devices are enabled in Control Center, will render the iPhone unresponsive until the devices names are changed back using the API.

 Spiniolas informed Apple of the bug in August 2021 and Apple addressed it with a fix on 12 January 2022, but not before Spiniolas highlighted the fact that he had informed Apple.
 For more information read: